Understanding Elbow Ligament Repair: Healing Your Elbow Joint

 What is UCL Reconstruction Surgery?

-- Harvesting a tendon: A healthy tendon is taken from your body (sometimes from a donor) to serve as the new UCL.
+- Harvesting a tendon: A healthy tendon is taken from your body (perhaps from a donor) to act as the new UCL.

-- Securing the new tendon: This harvested tendon is then attached to the bones around your elbow, effectively replacing the torn UCL.
+- Securing the new tendon: This harvested tendon is secured to the bones at your elbow, replacing the torn UCL ligament.

 Benefits of UCL Reconstruction Surgery

-- Reduced pain: This procedure aims to alleviate pain associated with the torn ligament.
+- Reduced pain: It is a procedure that helps to reduce the pain associated with a torn ligament.

-- Restored function: The surgery helps regain your elbow’s range of motion and improve overall joint function.
+- Restore function: The surgery restores your elbow’s movement range and allows a swift joint function.

 Who Needs Elbow Ligament Repair?